SynysterZV/markdown/README.md

 -   If the protagonist kills Asgore, he dies smiling.
-Before the protagonist can take his SOUL and pass through the barrier, [Flowey](Flowey "wikilink") shatters Asgore\'s SOUL.
-He tells the protagonist they finally realized that this is a
+Before the protagonist can take his SOUL and pass through the barrier, [Flowey](Flowey "wikilink") shatters Asgore's SOUL.
+He tells the protagonist they finally realized that this is a "kill-or-be-killed" world.
-    \"kill-or-be-killed\" world.
 -   If Asgore is spared, Asgore is surprised that the protagonist would choose to remain in the Underground and offers to take care of them.
     Flowey appears and finishes Asgore off, both body and SOUL.
-He then mocks the protagonist that they *still* failed to learn that this is a \"kill-or-be-killed\" world.
+He then mocks the protagonist that they *still* failed to learn that this is a "kill-or-be-killed" world.
     -   If the protagonist has already completed the Neutral Route beforehand, and in that playthrough had killed Flowey, and chooses to spare Asgore again; Asgore begins to mention that he